cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

     * Spontaneous expressions indicating something currently thought or realized
       * **Example**: "...but as I think about it now, my father’s refusal to talk about his past may have been to protect me, not to keep it secret from me as I used to feel.
 Does this make sense to you?"
 (7)

-### C. Recognizing developmental aspects of mental states (includes acknowledgment of the influence of one generation on the next, showing understanding o

 **Recognizing Developmental Aspects of Mental States**

-* Taking an intergenerational perspective, recognizing the exchange of ideas, feelings, and behavior across generations.
-(1)
+1. Taking an intergenerational perspective, recognizing the exchange of ideas, feelings, and behavior across generations.
    * **Example**: parents coming to adult children with problems about younger siblings.
-* Taking a developmental perspective, acknowledging that mental states and perspectives change with age.
-(2)
+2. Taking a developmental perspective, acknowledging that mental states and perspectives change with age.
    * **Example**: relationship with parents growing closer during college years.
-* Revising thoughts and feelings about childhood in light of understanding gained since childhood.
-(3)
+3. Revising thoughts and feelings about childhood in light of understanding gained since childhood.
    * **Example**: used to think all people were wretched but no longer holds that belief.
-* Envisioning changes in mental states between past, present, and future.
-(4)
+4. Envisioning changes in mental states between past, present, and future.
    * **Example**: change from child to adolescent perspective on relationships.
-* Understanding transactional processes between parent and child, recognizing influence and impact on each other.
-(5)
+5. Understanding transactional processes between parent and child, recognizing influence and impact on each other.
    * **Example**: lazy behavior leading to parental pressure.
-* Awareness of family dynamics, seeing the family as an interdependent system.
-(6)
+6. Awareness of family dynamics, seeing the family as an interdependent system.
    * **Example**: understanding difference between children and adolescents.

 **Mental States in Relation to the Interviewer**

 * Acknowledging the separateness of mind, recognizing interviewer's unique experiences and mental stance.
-(7)
   * **Example**: difficult relationship with mother but allowed her to move in.
 * Not assuming knowledge, clarifying confusing aspects for interviewer.
-(8)
   * **Example**: explaining reasons behind relationship change with stepmother.
 * Emotional attunement, recognizing potential emotional impact on interviewer.
-(9)
   * **Example**: relationship with mother changing after father's death and noticing interviewer's tears.

 **RF-S Scoring**